MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

     * _wikipedia_ a wikipedia page
     * _wikidata_  a wikidata Q ref

-  this avoids having to hardcode this in applications, see the [https://github.com/simonpoole/xmas-preset](xmas preset) for an example.
+  this avoids having to hardcode such properties in applications, see the [https://github.com/simonpoole/xmas-preset](xmas preset) for an example.